“We are proud to be the partner of choice for Bayer to develop a first in class treatment to fight endometriosis.”

 An Example of a multiple asset licensing agreement on early-stage projects is our strategic alliance with Compugen Ltd. in the area of cancer immunotherapy.
 Our collaboration with Merck & Co. in the field of soluble guanylate cyclase (sGC) modulation is an example for such cooperation in the later stages of drug development and commercialization.

-Examples of very focused single asset licensing agreements are the collaborations with Orion Corporation on the co-development and commercialization of a novel oral androgen receptor inhibitor for the treatment of patients with prostate cancer, which is currently being tested in a Phase III clinical trial, and the build-to-buy model “Inception 4” which is focusing on early research in the area of ophthalmology.
+An example of a very focused single asset licensing agreement is the collaboration with Orion Corporation on the co-development and commercialization of a novel oral androgen receptor inhibitor for the treatment of patients with prostate cancer, which is currently being tested in a Phase III clinical trial.

 We also welcome research alliances under very comprehensive licensing agreements with academic institutes and research centers, whose technologies complement our own expertise in our core research areas.